Member Organizations

 Federation of BiH: Partially Adopted

-The Federation of Bosnia and Herzegovina (FBiH) Law on Accounting and Auditing of the FBiH of 2009 (FBiH A&A Law 2009) created the framework for establishing a quality assurance (QA) review system for all mandatory audits.
-Under Article 65 of the Law, the Chamber of Auditors of the Federation of BiH is responsible for the design and the implementation of QA reviews for auditors and audit firms under the oversight of the Public Oversight Board.
+The Federation of Bosnia and Herzegovina (FBiH) Law on Accounting and Auditing in the Federation of Bosnia and Herzegovina (Federation BH Official Gazette, No. 15/21) outlines the framework for establishing a quality assurance (QA) review system for all mandatory audits.
+Under Articles 89 and 104 of the Law, the Chamber of Auditors of the Federation of BiH is responsible for the design and the implementation of QA reviews for auditors and audit firms under the oversight of the Public Oversight Board.

 Republika Srpska: Partially Adopted